 Every hotel staff member I came into contact with was genuinely nice and helpful from check-in to check-out.
 For instance, I walked into Coco Loco, the poolside restaurant, to order a fish taco, and they hurried me out to say I could relax while the servers handled everything.
 Housekeeping and in-room dining beamed enthusiasm through the phone.
 It was a very warm and welcoming experience.

 I visited during the first few weeks of reopening so while there were a few kinks to be worked out, the resort also was not at full occupancy.
 Expect restaurants and common areas to be busier than I experienced, especially during peak season.
 I think more people is a good thing when traveling with kids as they’re more likely to make friends at the pool and kids’ club.

-Tipping isn’t expected but was very much appreciated.
+Tipping isn’t expected, but was very much appreciated.
 I always advise bringing cash and tipping at all-inclusives for good service.
-It is easy to fall out of the habit of tipping when signing checks in restaurants isn’t required.
+It is easy to avoid the habit of tipping when signing checks in restaurants isn’t required.
 In fact, I can’t emphasize this enough.

-Alaska Airlines flies direct from San Diego to San Jose Del Cabo so it’s quite possible to book in for a weekend break.
-The hotel can arrange transportation to and from the airport and it is advised that you leave the resort 2.5 hours prior to your flight.
+Alaska Airlines flies direct from San Diego to San Jose Del Cabo, so booking in for a weekend break is possible.
+The hotel can arrange transportation to and from the airport, and you are advised to leave the resort 2.5 hours before your flight.
 I would say it took about 20 minutes to reach the resort from SJD airport.

 I will definitely be back!